Claiming for a knee injury

 Knee ligament injuries

 Torn ligaments in your knee are often caused by any excessive strain.
-This type of knee injury is likely to cause you to feel unstable when you walk, run or play sport.
+This type of knee injury is likely to cause you to feel unstable when you walk, run or play sports.

 Torn ligaments require long-term medical treatment and support.
 This may mean surgery to repair the tear, physiotherapy, or specialised equipment such as a brace to help you walk, run, or play sports.